abdullahjamal/HW-4-Algorithms-for-OpenAI-Gym/README.md

 # 2 - Implemented a explicity policy of cart-pole env
      For this environemt, I check the angle of the pole.
 If it is greater than 0, I move it to the right, otherwise I assign it the left action.
+To solve the problem, we should get the reward of 195 averaged over the episodes.
+Here the average reward is 43 and the maximum reward is 72.
+The idea behind the policy is to stable the cart-pole.
+With more sophisticated approach, one would get solve the problem by getting an average reward of 195 over number of episodes.

 # 3 - Implemented a cross entropy method for mountain car env.
      I tried cross entropy method with both original reward and modified reward.
 I tried with one hidden layer and two hidden layer and   with different parameters, but looks like the reward doesn't change.